 If you add an SSD to this setup and maybe switch to a faster OS like Manjaro, you can also expect another boost in performance.

 Switching to an SSD disk will speed up the boot time and the overall responsiveness of your operating system.
 Each access to the disk will be way faster.

 Manjaro got me a 30% boost without SSD or overclocking, so combining everything will almost double the performance.

-You don’t need to change everything, but if you can apply a few of the tips I gave in this article.
+You don’t need to change everything, but you can apply a few of the tips I gave in this article.
 As you can see, it’s already a great improvement.
-It’s not complicated, and you can get the most of your Raspberry Pi after a few changes.
+It’s not complicated, and you can get the most out of your Raspberry Pi after a few changes.

 Not sure where to start?